 The inspiration shirt was a tank with slight gathering in front, just like this one.
 It was striped, but it had a contrast floral chiffon hem as well as straps, which is really what inspired me.
 The inspiration shirt was also more of a tunic length, but I was working with what I had, and I actually love the way the mid-hip length looks.

-I had this floral polyester chiffon leftover from another repurposing project--this had been part of a tunic that I made into a dress for Iris that I still love.
+I had this floral polyester chiffon leftover from another repurposing project--this had been part of a tunic that I made into a dress for Little Sister that I still love.
 It was one of my earliest repurposings, and man, it was a lot of work!
 I try to keep things simpler now.

 The magenta flowers were exactly the right color, and I had plenty left for this project!
 Great, more encouragement to hang on to random scraps--just what I needed.
 If only I had unlimited craft storage space!